thor314/function-factory/readme.md

 # What this
-This is a play repo I spun up to test my knowledge of building a generic function factories in Rust.
+This is a play repo I spun up to test my knowledge of building a generic function factory in Rust.
 Doing so is a great exercise!
 It requires knowledge
 of:
 - higher kinded functions, eg `greeter: impl Fn(&'a T, &'a T, &'a str) -> Box<dyn Fn() -> String>`